- Our Mission

 We believe in the value of community and faith-based preschools that focus on children’s chronological and developmental ages in a narrow frame that properly prepare five year olds for school.
 Students who come from Charlotte’s excellent preschools are ready to work with Latin’s veteran teachers, who meet each child where they are in their learning and ensure no child lags behind.

-Commonly called TK, transitional kindergarten is for young kindergarten students that are ready for a longer school day layered with curriculum but not yet ready for the full kindergarten experience.
+Commonly called TK, transitional kindergarten is for young kindergarten students who are ready for a longer school day layered with curriculum but not yet ready for the full kindergarten experience.
 There is a wide range in ability of a five year old with a January birthday and one with an August birthday.
 The TK program meets the academic needs of younger five year olds and prepares them for success in kindergarten.

 The first schools in America were the 17th Century “Latin” schools in New England.
 These schools focused on core academic mastery including classical languages, critical thinking and a strong student-teacher relationship.
 Charlotte Latin models its academic program on some of the best practices of the early Latin schools.